Imisau/Family-Planning-Donor-Investment-Impact-Simulation/README.md

 3. Invest in **system readiness and demand-side interventions**
 4. Use scenario modeling as a **learning and adaptive management tool**

-# Final Slide: Conclusion
+# Conclusion
 This analysis demonstrates that **more funding alone does not guarantee better FP outcomes.**
 Scenario-based analytics reveal that **balanced, feasibility-aware, and equity-focused strategies** outperform aggressive scale-up approaches in both value-for-money and sustainability.
 The dashboard provides donors with a **transparent, auditable, and data-driven framework** for FP investment decisions.

-Interact With The Dataset [Here]
+Interact With The Dataset [Here](https://github.com/Imisau/Family-Planning-Donor-Investment-Impact-Simulation/blob/main/FP_Donor_Investment_Impact_Simulation_9States_10000.xlsx)

 ### Author
 Emmanuel Kyauta